 Side dishes: Without adequate refrigeration, be cautious of mayo-based potato or pasta salads.
 Instead, mix together a variety of colorful vegetables with whole wheat noodles and toss with an oil/vinegar dressing to create a fiber-full salad that won’t overthrow your calorie goals.

 Meats/entree: The typical hamburger is about 250 calories.
 Add cheese and that bumps it up to 370, and a bun brings the total to 520 calories.
 Choose lean patties or offer a vegetable-based protein option such as black bean burger.
 Hot dogs can be deceiving and can derail your nutrition goals because they are often loaded with sodium, nitrates and fat.
 And, what about those chicken wings with the delicious hot sauce?
 Instead of serving them fried and with the skin on, choose grilled or baked skinless chicken tenders and keep the dip on the side.

 In addition to planning your menu, mindful eating strategies are vital and can help you stay on track.
 First, avoid going to the game hungry.
 Eat a small meal earlier in the day to avoid being too hungry and overeating later in the day.
 Next, try taking a timeout before you take a second helping.
 Walk away from the food table to give your body a break after eating.

-Molly Tevis is an outpatient dietitian at St. Luke’s Meridian.
+Molly Tevis was formerly an outpatient dietitian at St. Luke’s Meridian.